letsignit/distributor-api-doc/readme.md

 **Warning : we are still working on this, cluster FR is not FR only, its a replicated worldwide.**

-Value *eu* is for Europe, *use-new* is for the United States, *ca-new* is for Canada, and *fr* is for others country not available yet.
+Value *eu* is for Europe, *use-new* is for the United States, *ca-new* is for Canada, and *fr* is for others countries not available yet.

 **distributor** (object) : The distributor object is explained below